flqvio/FPOracle/README.md

 7. Wait the creation of the world
 8. When it's done you can connect on the server with the minecraft client (on the default port if you not change the server port)

-> don't forget to open your port on Oracle 25665 for the default port and more if you need more server 🥵
+> Don't forget to open your port on Oracle 25665 for the default port and more if you need more server.
+🥵

 ## Jellyfin